 - c.
+(Optional) Enable the debug or verbose logging options. - d.
+(Optional) Specify a custom location for the Fortify Static Code Analyzer log file, specify a file name (or a full path) in the Log file location box.

+By default, the log file is written to the workspace in /.fortify/sca<version>/log.

+- 11. To upload the scan results to Fortify Software Security Center, select the Upload Fortify SCA scan results to Fortify Software Security Center check box, and then specify the upload settings: - a.
+Specify an Application name and Application version.

+If you have a successful connection to a Fortify Software Security Center server, you can select an application name and version from the list.
+Always specify both application name and application version.

+Note: If an application with the specified name and version does not exist on Fortify Software Security Center, Fortify Jenkins Plugin creates it for a successful build.

-(Optional) Enable the debug or verbose options. - d.
-(Optional) Specify a custom location for the Fortify Static Code Analyzer log file, specify a file name (or a full path) in the Log file location box. - By default, the log file is written to the workspace in /.fortify/sca<version>/log. - 11.
-To upload the scan results to Fortify Software Security Center, select the Upload Fortify SCA scan results to Fortify Software Security Center check box, and then specify the upload settings: - a.
-(Optional) Specify a filter set to use when reading the FPR.
-If no value is specified, the Fortify Jenkins Plugin uses the Quick View filter set. - The fail condition and the Normalized Vulnerability Score (NVS) calculation depend on the issues filtered by the filter set.
-For example, if a "Critical Exposure" filter is applied to the project issues (and no issues are found), then the fail condition determines that there is no reason to set this build to "unstable" and NVS is set to zero.
-The graph summary also shows zero. - b.
-To trigger a build failure based on scan results, type a search query in the Build failure criteria box.
+b.
+(Optional) Specify the ID of a filter set to use when retrieving scan results for display in Jenkins.
+If no value is specified, the Fortify Jenkins Plugin uses the default filter set configured in Fortify Software Security Center.

+The filter set ID for Quick View is 32142c2d-3f7f-4863-a1bf-9b1e2f34d2ed and the filter set ID for Security Auditor View is a243b195-0a59-3f8b-1403-d55b7a7d78e6.

+The fail condition and the Normalized Vulnerability Score (NVS) calculation depend on the issues filtered by the filter set.
+For example, if a Quick View filter is applied to the project issues (and no critical or high issues are found), then the fail condition determines that there is no reason to set this build to "unstable" and NVS is set to zero.
+The graph summary also shows zero.

+c.
+(Optional) To trigger a build failure based on scan results, type a search query in the Build failure criteria box.